Department of Economics

 ECO 6553.
 Urban and Regional Economics.
 (3-0) 3 Credit Hours.

-Economic aspects of regions and their cities, including growth and development processes; data sources and analytical methods; and analysis of urban issues such as transportation, education, land use, pollution, and public sector service delivery.
-Differential Tuition: $387.
+Prerequisite: An undergraduate microeconomics course.
+On economic aspects of urban regions and cities, including housing markets, non-market valuation of local public goods and (dis)amenities, transportation, education, land use, pollution, and public sector service delivery.
+Differential Tuition: $407.10.

 ECO 6573.
 Game Theory and Business Strategy.
 (3-0) 3 Credit Hours.

-A study of strategic decision-making in interactive situations, with an emphasis on economics and business applications, such as oligopolistic firm behavior, pricing, bargaining, incentive contracts, signaling, and auctions.
-The course serves as an introduction to basic theory of static and dynamic games of complete and incomplete information and the strategic role of commitment, credibility, reputation, unpredictability, and pre-emption are explored.
+Prerequisite: ECO 6013 or consent of instructor.
+This course is a study of strategic decision-making in interactive situations with an emphasis on economics and business applications, providing an introduction to the basic theory of static and dynamic games of complete and incomplete information, with particular consideration for the strategic roles of commitment, credibility, reputation, unpredictability, and pre-emption.
+Applications may include bargaining, pricing, advertising, signaling, and contracting.
 Differential Tuition: $387.

 ECO 6583.
 Special Topics in Econometrics/Forecasting.
 (3-0) 3 Credit Hours.